jhou1/docker-ceph/README.md

 4. Create secret, run `oc create -f rbd-secret.yaml`

-5. Create the pod that has rbd mount.
+5. Create the pod that has rbd mount, run `oc create -f pod.json`.
 Once the pod is created, you can able to verify the mount directory is operational.